+- A. a student's name

 - address (except for students participating in the Address Confidentiality Program Act);

 - E. telephone number

 - G. date and place of birth

 - I. photograph

 - K. Major field of study

 - M. participation in officially recognized activities and sports; height and weight, if a member of an athletic team